-During 2020, the Nominating and Corporate Governance Committee was comprised of three members: Messrs.
-Regan and Morse, and Ms. Persily, all of whom continue to serve on the Nominating and Corporate Governance Committee.
+The Nominating and Corporate Governance Committee is composed of three members: Messrs.
+Regan and Morse, and Ms. Persily, all of whom served since the last annual meeting of stockholders and continue to serve on the Nominating and Corporate Governance Committee.
 Mr. Regan is the Nominating and Corporate Governance Committee Chairman.
 The Board has determined that each member of the Nominating and Governance Committee is independent, as defined by the rules of the NYSE and in accordance with the SEACOR Marine Categorical Standards.
-The Nominating and Corporate Governance Committee met three times during 2020 and it also took action pursuant to unanimous written consent on one other occasion.
+The Nominating and Corporate Governance Committee met four times during 2022.